gabichuelas/gabichuelas.github.io/_pages/about.md

 I also have ~10 years of experience working in the cycling industry in the form of bicycle mechanics & retail sales.

-When I'm not glued to my computer, I'm probably out riding my bike, planning a backpacking trip, or paddling the rivers and springs of north central Florida with my best pup, Noodle.
+When I'm not glued to my computer following every interesting rabbit-hole, I'm probably out riding my bike, planning a backpacking trip, or paddling the rivers and springs of north central Florida with my best pup, Noodle.

 This site is pretty new.
 Bear with me.